 Biden barely has $200,000 in such funds, and by neglecting to ethically invest in the stock market more often, he has undoubtedly missed out on earning millions of dollars in the past decades.

 The problem is that Joe Biden, while well-meaning, was probably financially illiterate or irresponsible.
 And he also spent a lifetime in debt and financially stretching himself thin.

 It Gets Worse Mr. President

 To put it very nicely, the information above tells us that Joe Biden is about as good with his money as John Daly.
 Based on the following information, it gets worse.
 Much worse.

-Well maybe he’s a really nice guy and gives all his money to charity.
-Sorry, but that’s not true either.
-I give more money to charity than Cheapo Joe.
+Well, maybe he’s a really nice guy and gives all his money to charity?
 He gave an average of $369 a year to charity from 1999 to 2008.
 How generous considering he was making between $136,700 and $169,300 a year, not to mention his wife’s salary on top of that.

 Joe Biden is a Financial Embarrassment

 I usually don’t care what famous people do with their money.
 They have earned it and they can do with it as they please.
-I also understand that Joe Biden is in line for a nice pension, so he’s not going to be hurting for money when he’s done being a politician.
+Joe Biden got a nice pension in 2017 and even became president.

-My issue is that we are slowly recovering from the worst financial crisis of the last 60 years and Joe Biden, the man who turned millions into thousands, is one lunatic with a gun away from being the President of the United States.
+My issue is that we are slowly recovering from the worst financial crisis of the last 60 years and Joe Biden, the man who turned millions into hundreds of thousands, can’t balance his personal finances after 40 years in public service.

-I’m not saying that having millions in net worth means you will do a good job addressing the economy and the federal deficit (see: Bush and Obama), but I do think having a basic understanding of saving and investing money is important if you are going to potentially have the ability to sign or veto bills on economic and financial legislation.
+I’m not saying that having millions in net worth means you will do a good job addressing the economy and the federal deficit (see: Bush and Obama), but I do think having a basic understanding of saving and investing money is important when you have the power to sign or veto bills on economic and financial legislation.